Admission to the

 Note that the gateway process (audition/ interview) is also used to determine offers of scholarships available to freshmen.
 We do not currently offer scholarships to transfer or continuing JMU students when admitted to the Theatre or Musical Theatre Majors.
 However, students admitted to the majors are able to apply for continuing student scholarships in the spring of each year.

-Prospective students may elect to be considered for BOTH the Musical Theatre & Theatre Programs by auditioning for the Musical Theatre Program.
+Prospective students may elect to be considered for BOTH the Musical Theatre & Theatre Programs when registering for their audition appointment.

 APPLYING FOR ADMISSION TO THE UNIVERSITY

 Please note: Admission to JMU itself involves online application directly to the undergraduate Office of Admissions.
 Although you may schedule your audition/portfolio review/interview before completing the application for academic admission to the University, you must complete the application for academic admission BEFORE your audition/portfolio review/interview.

 Freshman Early Action (non-binding) application deadline: Nov.
 1, 2015

 Go to: http://www.jmu.edu/admissions/apply/index.shtml to access the JMU online application.

 Audition/Portfolio Review/Interview Requirements: